View in browser

-COVID-19 (Coronavirus) Branch Updates Effective as of 10/01/2021
+COVID-19 (Coronavirus) Branch Updates

 Our branch locations are currently open and operating during normal business hours.
 If you plan to stop by a branch, protective masks are recommended, and member appointments are highly encouraged since lobby capacity may be limited to ensure social distancing.
 You may click the button below to schedule an appointment at your preferred branch.

 When entering a branch lobby for service, if wearing a face mask or covering, you will be asked to present a valid Photo ID and briefly lower your mask for identification purposes.
 We appreciate your cooperation as we work to maintain a secure environment for everyone.
 Our top priority is ensuring employees' and members' safety while delivering the best service possible.
-Any updates will be communicated on ourwebsiteand via social media.
+Any updates will be communicated on our website and via social media.

 This year for the Women in Business edition, Carolina Trust chose to recognize the women in our Operations Department.